garronej/denoify_ci/README.md

 ## CI

-This repository has has continus integration/deployment setup via GitHub Action.
+This repository has has continus integration/deployment implemented via GitHub Action.

 Refer to [CI.md](https://github.com/#{USER_OR_ORG}#/#{REPO_NAME}#/blob/dev/CI.md) for instructions.